Supporting Healthy Babies through Strengthening Families

 Lasting Impact

 Even after WPP funding and Penfield partnership ended, Next Door continues to serve African American mothers and infants through individualized family engagement, home visits, family partnership agreements and needs assessments.
-Ongoing parent meetings and policy council sessions are providing families with decision-making opportunities on activities, curricula and programing.
+Ongoing parent meetings and policy council sessions are providing families with decision-making opportunities on activities, curricula and programming.